cmake-js/cmake-js/README.md

 ### Runtimes

 You can configure runtimes for compiling target for all depending CMake.js modules in an application.
-Define a `cmake-js` the in application's root `package.json` file, eg.:
+Define a `cmake-js` key in the application's root `package.json` file, eg.:

 ```json
 {